 Create a New Objective button.

 Objective form specify an Objective you care about for your system.
 First you need to add a meaningful name for your Objective.
-An objective’s name should mean something of value to the business or the your customers.
+An objective’s name should mean something of value to the business or to your customers.
 You can also add an optional description to elaborate on your Objective.

 You now specify the most important part of your objective which is a target percentage availability over a specified period, an example could be 99.5% available, over a period of 7 days.
-The target availability is less than 100% so this leaves a margin for error, this can be considered the Error Budget.
+The target availability is less than 100% so this leaves a margin for error, which can be considered the Error Budget.